Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 You can prove a connection with medical records, lay evidence (testimony from friends or family members), or a Nexus letter from a doctor linking your ulcerative colitis to an event or injury during your time in service.

 Looking for a Nexus letter to help establish service connection for your ulcerative colitis?
 Click HERE to join VA Claims Insider Elite, our premier education-based membership program.
-The Elite Program also offers you discounted access to independent medical providers in our referral network for medical examinations, VA disability evaluations, and Medical Nexus letters for various conditions!
+The Elite Program also offers you discounted access to our preferred provider network for medical examinations, VA disability evaluations, and Medical Nexus letters for various conditions!

 You have the best chance of proving direct service connection if you were diagnosed with ulcerative colitis while serving or within one year of leaving the military.
 It will also strengthen your claim if you can prove that you had symptoms but went undiagnosed (or were misdiagnosed).
 Your medical records are the best place to start; make sure you submit all relevant medical evidence with your claim.